alex-oleshkevich/imia/docs/authenticators.md

 curl -H 'X-Api-Key: XXXX' https://example.com/app
 ```

-## Custom authenticator
+## Building custom authenticators

 Creating own authenticator is pretty simple.
 Your class has to implement `imia.Authenticator` protocol.
 For convenience,
-you can extend `imia.BaseAuthenticator` abstract class.
+you can extend `imia.BaseAuthenticator` abstract class and implement `authenticate(connection)` method.

 ```python
 import typing as t